ros2/ros2_documentation/source/Tutorials/Configuring-ROS2-Environment.rst

 You can still follow along if you built from source, but the path to your setup files will likely be different.
 You also won't be able to use the ``sudo apt install ros-<distro>-<package>`` command (used frequently in the beginner level tutorials) if you install from source.

-If you are using Linux or macOS, but are not already familiar with the shell, `this tutorial <http://www.ee.surrey.ac.uk/Teaching/Unix/>`__ will help.
+If you are using Linux and are not already familiar with the shell, `this tutorial <http://www.ee.surrey.ac.uk/Teaching/Unix/>`__ will help.

 Tasks
 -----